 So the key question is, how do you utilize your summertime such that it brings out the best ‘scientist’ or ‘engineer’ or ‘medicine expert’ in you?
 How do you prove your love for this subject beyond grades and AP classes?
 Here’s where research that you take up now can really prove handy.

 But most students find themselves confused about where to start with their research.
 For example, you might have a brilliant idea but not sufficient resources to bring that idea to fruitation.
 Or, you might have started your project but are stuck at a point with challenges you knew little about.
 No one around can guide you because none of your peers is a science graduate or expert.
-If you don’t want to see yourself suffering because of any such reason the best way out is to enrol with an institute like the Simons Summer Research Program.
+If you don’t want to see yourself suffering because of any such reason the best way out is to enroll with an institute like the Simons Summer Research Program.

 Platforms like the Simons Summer research program bring classroom learnings to real life.
 The research and activities that you take up at this summer research program will not only prepare you for college but open an unexplored world of ideas and innovation.

 It makes the utmost sense to enrol for a platform like the Simons Summer research program if taking on challenging research in a subject of interest is close to your heart.
 If you are looking for four clear reasons why you must think about pursuing research at this research program, read on.